How to improve your binocular vision testing skills

 For children with myopia, I believe it’s essential to reduce the activity that involves prolonged near concentration, such as reading a book and looking at a smartphone or tablet, to a maximum of one hour a day.
 Other pieces of advice are keeping the object at least 30 centimetres from the eyes, resting the eyes every 20 minutes for two minutes, and going outside for at least two hours a day.
 When there is a high increase compared to a year before (1 dioptre or more), I’d advise to refer them to an orthoptist for myopic control treatment.

-Last but not least: when doing a binocular examination, what are the alarm symptoms to refer a customer immediately to an ophthalmologist?
+Last but not least: when doing a binocular examination, what are the alarm symptoms to refer a patient immediately to an ophthalmologist?

-Any of these things should trigger your alarm bells to ring: nystagmus, acquired eye motility disorder, acquired double vision, myopia higher than usual at the customer’s age, and pupillary disorders (except physiological anisocoria).
+Any of these things should trigger your alarm bells to ring: nystagmus, acquired eye motility disorder, acquired double vision, myopia higher than usual at the patient’s age, and pupillary disorders (except physiological anisocoria).

 Over to you!
 What made you choose for a career in optometry?

 I like to help people and give them advice about their eye health when needed.
 I feel that you can make a real difference as an optometrist.
 On the other hand, the eye is a complex organ with varying aspects, which makes my job even more enjoyable.

 In your view, what’s the most exciting thing happening in optometry right now?
 And why?

 Especially the work with artificial intelligence (AI) is very exciting and interesting.
 I believe that AI will be the future of optometry – it’s exciting to see that they are so far with this already.

 Which books, websites or people inspire you these days?